Components of a Server — A Server Hardware Guide

 The network itself is not a hardware component, but each server has hardware that allows network connection.
 The connection point on the server is usually on the motherboard.
 It may be a port for a cable or an input for an adapter that allows wireless network connectivity.

 Each device that seeks to access the server’s data must also connect to the network through wired or wireless means.
-A network can transmit data from the server to the client at speeds of anywhere up to a gigabyte per second.
+A network can transmit data from the server to the client at speeds of up to a gigabit per second.

-The final notable component of a server is its power supply.
+The final component of a server is its power supply.
 A power supply converts alternating current (AC) electricity into direct current (DC) electricity before transmitting it to the motherboard.
-Servers require significant power due to the amount of information they process and the number of devices they communicate with.
+Servers require plenty of power supply due to the amount of information they process and the number of devices they communicate with.
 The typical server requires a 300-watt power supply or larger.

-Ideally, a business should emphasize redundancy in its server’s power supply.
-When you use more than one power supply with hot-swapping capabilities, your server can remain online through power outages and electrical maintenance.
+Ideally, a business should maintain some level of redundancy in its server’s processing power and supply.
+For example, using more than one power supply with hot-swapping capabilities can help a server stay online even during power interruptions or routine electrical maintenance.
 Connect each power supply to a separate circuit so the server can continue working in the event of a trip.
-Power redundancy reduces downtime for businesses that rely heavily on their servers.
+The use of power redundancy can help businesses that rely on their servers minimize potential downtime.

 Outsource Server Setup and Management

-Servers are complex systems that require expertise and diligence to maintain.
-Kirbtech offers server setup, monitoring and maintenance services for small and midsized businesses that need to budget their resources for other tasks.
-We work with businesses spanning numerous industries in central Pennsylvania, and our team is ready to embrace your needs.
+We work with businesses across multiple industries in central Pennsylvania, and our team is ready to embrace your needs.
 Contact us online for more information or to request a free server assessment.